 - suicidal behavior

-Doctors consider these symptoms to be a depressive episode if they persist for 2 weeks or more.
+Doctors consider these symptoms a depressive episode if they persist for

 According to the

 The condition affects men and women almost equally.
-Onset occurs at an average age of 25, but it can happen to people of any age.
+Onset occurs at an average age of 25.
+However, it can happen to people of any age.

-To receive a diagnosis of bipolar disorder, individuals will need to see a psychiatrist or psychologist.
-They will review the person’s medical history and symptoms.
+To receive a diagnosis of bipolar disorder, individuals will need to see a psychiatrist, psychologist, or supervised counselor.
+They will review the person’s medical history, symptoms, and may seek to exclude other potential causes.

 The psychiatrist or psychologist may also ask a person to keep a mood diary to track their moods, sleep patterns, and other symptoms.
 This diary can help with a diagnosis.